Westwood’s first Anzac Day ceremony was held on 25 April 1996.

 Thomas’ parents, Thomas Bloomfield and Elizabeth Beaumont, and his siblings, lived at Westwood during the late 1800s and early 1900s.
 I wrote about Thomas Bloomfield and Elizabeth (my great-grandparents) and their family in Mons: Whose house is that?
 (November 27, 2016).

 Members of the Beaumont family operated horse and bullock teams out of Gladstone in the 1870s, and later between Westwood and Rockhampton and towns in Central Western Queensland.
-In the mid-1890s Thomas Bloomfield and Elizabeth Beaumont purchased a block of land about 2 miles (3 km) from Westwood, “Greenmount”, on which they built a family home.
-The family lived there until about 1912.
-Thomas’ younger brother, Donald, married Flora Jane Balchin at “Greenmount”, Westwood, on 26 April 1911.
+In the mid-1890s Thomas Bloomfield Beaumont purchased a block of land about 2 miles (3 km) from Westwood, “Greenmount”, on which they built a family home.
+The family lived there until 1915.
+Thomas’ younger brother, Donald William, married Flora Jane Balchin at “Greenmount”, Westwood, on 26 April 1911.

 I have written previously about Thomas Beaumont, in the postscript to my story Henry’s World War I Postcards to Flora (September 11, 2015).